Etz Hayim logo

 Origins of Lag Ba'Omer

-Lag Ba'Omer (falling on 18th Iyyar) is the 33rd day of counting.
+Lag Ba'Omer (falling on 18th Iyyar) is the 33rd day of counting the omer.

-According to a tradition recorded in the Kitzur Shulchan Aruch (120:1-10), Lag Ba'Omer signals a small break in the counting of the omer to celebrate the ending of the "great plague", a perceived "divine sent" plague experienced during the Counting of the Omer in Rabbi Akiva’s time (2nd Century).
-The Talmud relates (Yevamoth 62b) that 2400 of Rabbi Akiva's disciples died at the same time because they did not treat each other with respect and that the "world" remained desolate of learning until R. Akiva taught new masters.
+According to a tradition recorded in the Kitzur Shulchan Aruch (120:1-10), Lag Ba'Omer signals a small break in the counting of the omer to celebrate the ending of the "great plague", a perceived "divine sent" plague experienced during the Counting of the Omer in Rabbi Akiva’s time (2nd Century CE).
+The Talmud relates (Yevamoth 62b) that 24,000 of Rabbi Akiva's disciples died at the same time because "they did not treat each other with respect" and subsequently the "world" remained desolate of learning until R. Akiva taught new masters.
 These new masters [R. Meir, R. Judah, R. Jose, R. Simeon, and R. Eleazar b.
 Shammua] revived the Torah.

 Another tradition suggests that R. Akiva's students died at the hands of the Romans during the Bar Kochba revolt.
 The celebration of Lag Ba'Omer with a break in fasting and the lighting of bonfires is, perhaps, a reflection of this tradition.

-Yet another traditional celebration by some Jews at Lag Ba'Omer is the memorial of the death of R. Shimon.
-It is a kabbalistic belief that through one of R. Akiva's five students who survived the plague, R. Shimon [R. Shimon bar Yochai; Rashbi; aka.
-R. Simeon,] Israel received the mystical Torah, The Zohar.
+Yet another traditional celebration by some Jews at Lag Ba'Omer is the memorial of the death of R. Shimon, one of R. Akiva’s five students who survived the plague.
+It is a kabbalistic belief that through one of R. Akiva's five students who survived the plague, R. Shimon ben Yohai Israel received the mystical Torah, The Zohar.
 This hidden and mystical Torah transmitted through R. Shimon is a complement to the revealed Torah given through Moses.
+Lag Ba’Omer is remembered as the anniversary of R. Shimon ben Yohai [aka.
+Rashbi; R. Simeon,] who referred to the day of his (future) passing as “the day of my happiness,” instructing his disciples to observe the day as a day of joyful celebration.

 The Meaning of "LAG"